Irish Poker Open

 Where is Irish Poker Open played?

-Irish Poker Open 2024 is played at the Royal Dublin Society (RDS) in Dublin.
+Irish Poker Open 2026 will be played at the Royal Dublin Society (RDS) in Dublin.
 Historically, the event has been played at various venues in Dublin.

 What is the Buy-In for the Irish Open Main Event?